GlareDB/glaredb.github.io/docs/data-sources/supported/sql-server.md

 <!-- markdownlint-enable MD022 -->

 GlareDB supports SQL Server as an external data source.
-You can configure both single tables and entire databases from SQL Server.
+You can configure single tables and entire databases from SQL Server.

 <!-- prettier-ignore-start -->